stolostron/rhacm-docs/_pages/basic_content_standards.md

 ## Team requirements for each PR

 * Request peer reviews for all new topics and other changes that result in more than a couple of lines.
+* Request PRs when developers make changes with PRs
 * Request technical review for any changes other than typos or broken links.
-(BZ or DDF are not usually opened by SMEs; seek engineer approval before making changes.)
 * Check broken links as you build content.
 Use the easy _Check my links_ plug-in on each PR in preview mode.
-* Check your PR requests from team members.
+* Check your PR _requests_ from team members.
 From the repo, click on **Pull requests** in the header and check for any reviews assigned to you.
 * Keep track of peer reviews you request or complete by using the Slack user group `@pr-docs-acm-team`.
+* Ensure your peer reviews and contributions are in your goals.

 ## Creating a file, section, or list

-* Guides should begin with an intro file that only has conceptual information and links to the rest of the topics.
+* Guides should begin with an `intro.adoc` file that only has conceptual information and links to the rest of the topics.
+This is a _container_ topic that will be the entry to the guide collectio.
 Name the file `intro.adoc`, or `overview.adoc` if it contains a few intros and guides.
 * Be sure file names increase UX and don't confuse the reader or writer.
 Example: `man_clu_set` changes to `manage_clusterset`, a file that is titled: _Managing ClusterSets_.
 This will help the entire product team better manage links in the doc and the console, and it increases expectation about the contents of the file.
 * Recognize the goal of the content: Task, reference, concept?
 Tasks require gerunds in the title, for example.
 * Know something about the technology.
 What is the purpose of the new function?
 If you don't understand it, you won't be able to advocate for the customer with the content.
 * Ask where the user will interact with the feature.
 Day 1?
 Day 2?
 During the Application lifecycle?
-* Seek guidance from the architect before creating a book or section so that the team can agree on the best placement for the new content.
+* Seek guidance from the architect before creating a new book or section so that the team can agree on the best placement for the new content.
 * Don't use internal terms to define a file.
-Example: Wizard.
 Name the file after what the user will hear about the product.
 * Validation steps need to be concrete and produce a result.
 * Headers: parallel, separate headers with content, etc...
 See more guidance: https://www.ibm.com/docs/en/ibm-style?topic=format-headings
     - Choose gerunds for tasks